 b) A coincidence factor, defined as the expectation value of the load of a user group at the time of system simultaneous maximum load, relative to the maximum load level of that user group.
 Coincidence factors are numbers between 0 and 1.

-c) In the case of multi-rate tariffs and non-half hourly unmetered supplies tariffs that are applied to non-half-hourly meter data or to fixed time bands that differ from the distribution time bands (if any), the estimated proportion of units recorded in each relevant time pattern regime that fall within each distribution time band.
+c) The estimated proportion of units that fall within each distribution time band for each tariff.

 42A.
-The load characteristics for non-half hourly unmetered supplies are not determined from settlement data.
-For each non half hourly unmetered supplies tariff the load characteristics are calculated using profile data derived for each GSP Group.
+Not Used

 In determining the load characteristics of each category of demand user the DNO Party will use reasonable endeavours to analyse meter and profiling data received for the most recent 3 year period (at the time of setting charges for the relevant charging year) for which data are available in time for use in the calculation of charges.
-The three elements of load characteristics – Load Factors, Coincidence Factors, and the estimated proportion of units recorded in each relevant time pattern regime that fall within each distribution time band – will be calculated individually for each of the 3 years and a simple arithmetic average will be calculated to be used in tariff setting.
+The three elements of load characteristics – Load Factors, Coincidence Factors, and the estimated proportion of units that fall within each distribution time band – will be calculated individually for each of the 3 years and a simple arithmetic average will be calculated to be used in tariff setting.

-For load factors and coincidence factors in the case of non half hourly settled customer classes (except the non half hourly unmetered supplies tariffs), data adjusted for GSP Group correction factor are used.
+For load factors and coincidence factors in the case of half hourly Aggregrate customer classes, data adjusted for GSP Group correction factor are used.

-For the estimated proportion of units recorded in each relevant time pattern regime that fall within each distribution time band, data are not adjusted for GSP Group correction factors.
+For the estimated proportion of units recorded that fall within each distribution time band, data are not adjusted for GSP Group correction factors.

 Not used.